mesosphere/universe/README.md

   ```

 The pre-commit hook will run [build.sh](scripts/build.sh) before allowing you to commit.
 This
-script validates your package definitions and regenerates the index file.
-You may need to
+script validates your package definitions.
-`git add repo/meta/index.json` after running it once before you are able to pass validation and
-commit your changes.

 ### Submit to Universe

-Before merging to Universe, you **must** run build.sh to regenerate the package index.
+Before merging to Universe, you **must** run build.sh to validate your changes.
 If you
 have installed the pre-commit hook as above, this will be done automatically on commit.

-Once complete, please submit a pull request against the `version-2.x` branch with your changes.
+Once complete, please submit a pull request against the `version-3.x` branch with your changes.

 Every pull request opened on this repo will have a set of automated verifications ran against it.
 These automated verification are reported against the pull request using the GitHub status API.
-All verifcations must pass in order for a pull request to be eligible for merge.
+All verifications must pass in order for a pull request to be eligible for merge.

 ## Package entries